madetech/handbook/policies/continuous_feedback.md

 ## How does it work?

 Our continuous feedback sessions involve 2 people, yourself and a facilitator.
+The aim of a continuous feedback session is to:

+ - Receive and acknowledge feedback
+ - Setting and reviewing longer term goals
+ - Setting and reviewing short term goals

 The facilitator will either be a colleague or a director.
 Their role is to help you make sense of your feedback and to help you track your progress against goals you've set yourself.

+### Receive and acknowledge feedback

 When your colleagues have feedback for you they will leave it on a Trello card on our [Continuous Feedback](https://trello.com/b/yM4p07sz/continuous-feedback) board.